 - Try to use healthier cooking methods whenever possible, such as steaming instead of frying.

 - Evaluate everyday eating habits, and try to identify behavior patterns that lead to overeating and inactivity.
+It may be helpful to meet with an RD to help you with this.

 Managing fluid retention-related weight gain